-1. Class Attendance and Participation.
+- 1. Class Attendance and Participation.
 Your active participation in class is expected (including prior assigned readings) and worth 4 points per class (30) for a total of 120 points.
 (You must be in class in order to earn the 4 points).
 A class sign-in sheet will be provided at the beginning of class.
 You will NOT be allowed to sign-in late.
-(Effective Citizenship/Civic Engagement)

-2. Guest Speaker Reflective Concept/Mind/Conceptual (CMC) map.
+(Effective Citizenship/Civic Engagement) - 2.
+Guest Speaker Reflective Concept/Mind/Conceptual (CMC) map.
 Each student will develop a CMC map for each guest speaker/lecture.
 The CMC map will highlight the key points made by the speaker, identify the most salient speaker observations and incorporate follow-up questions to the presentation.
 The mind maps are worth 80 points (5 speakers @ 16 points per mind map).
-(Cultural Understanding, Effective Communication/Systems Thinking, Community)

-3. Organizational Management Analysis (OMA).
+(Cultural Understanding, Effective Communication/Systems Thinking, Community) - 3.
+Organizational Management Analysis (OMA).
 This assignment is an analysis of a nonprofit or governmental organization of your choosing (OMA) and involves iterative writing (per the Tier II writing requirement) where you complete a draft, it is reviewed, and then you submit a final version of the document.
 This assignment allows you the opportunity to apply your knowledge of organizational management of non-profit and governmental entities to an organization where you would either like to work or one for which you have an affinity for the organizational mission.
 Choose an organization wisely so you will be able to gain the requisite information based on their website, interviews with organization representative, etc. Use appropriate sub-headings to aid the reader and to make your communication clear and concise.
-The sub-headings of the assignment are: Introduction; Organization Overview; Legal Foundation, Trends, Capacity, Potential, and Risk; Conclusion and Recommendations Name the OMA document FirstnameLastnameOMA..
+The sub-headings of the assignment are: Personal Career Goals as it relates to the organization, Selection and Rationale, Legal Foundations, Mission and Trends, Capacities, and Potential of the Organization.
+The paper should include an introduction that includes your personal career goals as it relates to the organization and selection rationale.
+Additionally, provide the organization's legal foundations, and their expression and mission statement.
+Finally, include the trends, capacities, and potential of the organization through a SWOT analysis of one component of the organization.
+Name the OMA document FirstnameLastnameOMA..
 The OMA document is worth 200 points (100 points draft, 100 points final).
-The components of the OMA will be graded in the same fashion; however, the iterative writing will be graded according to either the Draft or Final (8 to 10 pages, E.g., the final will be graded more difficult than the draft).
+The components of the OMA will be graded in the same fashion; however, the iterative writing will be graded according to either the Draft or Final (8 to 10 pages).
 See Appendices A and B for grading criteria.
-(Analytical Thinking, Integrated Reasoning/Critical Thinking, Systems Thinking)

-4. Non-Profit Startup (NPS) Handbook.
+(Analytical Thinking, Integrated Reasoning/Critical Thinking, Systems Thinking) - 4.
+Non-Profit Startup (NPS) Handbook.
 This paper includes conducting and applying knowledge from class to develop startup non-profit organization and involves iterative writing (per the Tier II writing requirement) where you complete a draft, it is reviewed, and then you submit a final version of the document.
-Your NPS must be formatted to this course Handbooks specifications (e.g., title page, Table of Contents, Overview of the NPS (Mission, Vision, and Marketing Material), appropriate components of the NPS as defined by the IRS, and appropriate appendices for additional information Name the NPS document FirstnameLastnameNPS. .
-The NPS Handbook document is worth 350 points (150 points draft, 200 points final) (15-30 pages).
+Your NPS must be formatted to this course Handbooks specifications (e.g., title page, Table of Contents, Overview of the NPS (Mission, Vision, and Marketing Material), appropriate components of the NPS as defined by the IRS, and appropriate appendices for additional information Name the NPS document FirstnameLastnameNPS..
+The NPS Handbook document is worth 350 points (150 points draft, 200 points final) (10-50 pages).
 See Appendices C and D for grading criteria.
 (Analytical Thinking, Integrated Reasoning/Critical Thinking, Systems Thinking)